chriswrightdesign/websites-for-non-jerks/README.md

 #6.
 Viewport Flexibility

 - Gone beyond the old Phone/Tablet/Desktop mentality?
-[Responsive web design: missing the point](http://bradfrostweb.com/blog/web/responsive-web-design-missing-the-point/), [Screen Sizes](http://screensiz.es/phone), [In tablets, smaller is bigger](http://www.lukew.com/ff/entry.asp?1695)
+[Responsive web design: missing the point](http://bradfrostweb.com/blog/web/responsive-web-design-missing-the-point/), [Screen Sizes](http://screensiz.es/phone), [In tablets, smaller is bigger](http://www.lukew.com/ff/entry.asp?1695), [The shifting tablet market](http://www.lukew.com/ff/entry.asp?1692)
 - How does your site behave ‘between’ the media queries?
 [7 Habits of highly effective media queries](http://bradfrostweb.com/blog/post/7-habits-of-highly-effective-media-queries/#content)
 - Are your media queries Em-based? [http://blog.cloudfour.com/the-ems-have-it-proportional-media-queries-ftw/](The ems have it - proportional media queries)
 - Have you considered using grids for your layout?
 [On responsive layouts and grids](http://dbushell.com/2013/03/19/on-responsive-layout-and-grids/)